 Our team is working with residents and partners to:

 - Pilot and refine new job placement strategies and improvements to the local workforce development system

-Our collective impact approach in Brownsville centers on data driven improvement strategies, including:
+Our collective impact approach in Brownsville centers on data-driven improvement strategies, including:

-- Convening local partner organizations around measurable, time-bound neighborhood improvement goals
+- Convene partners around measurable, time-bound goals

 - Partner with NYC workforce agencies and local health and social services organizations to create a stronger, more responsive network of resources that can help Brownsville residents more easily enter and navigate NYC’s competitive workforce

 - Identify and engage residents around key opportunities for neighborhood physical transformation and redevelopment of neglected spaces